smartoptics/sosnmp/docs/source/upgrade.rst

 We were hoping the new sync API would be stable enough to meet the quality expectation, but it turned out to be the opposite.
 So we decided to remove it from 6.2 release.

+You might copy the sync wrappers from 6.1 release and use them in your code if you still need them.

 RFC3414 Compliance
 ++++++++++++++++++